Mobile Legends: Bang Bang Mid Season Cup: 2025

+2026

+The third iteration of the Mid Season Cup returned for the 2026 Esports World Cup in a month-long tournament lasting from 1 July to 1 August 2026.
+This was the first time that the annual tournament moved to a different hosting region, from Asia to Europe.
+As part of the internationalization of the EWC, MLBB was one of the many esports tournaments whose competition was held in Paris, France.

+Defending champions Team Liquid PH experienced an early exit from the tournament after being eliminated in the lower bracket group stage.
+Notably, none of the teams from Philippines, Indonesia, or Malaysia made it to the Grand Finals for the first time.
+EECA's Team Spirit won the MSC 2026 title against Myanmar's Yangon Galacticos, 4-3, becoming the first western team to win the event.
+Mathaios "Kid Bomba" Chatzilakos was named Finals MVP.

+2027

+MSC 2027 has yet to have its venue released; however, game developers Moonton announced the following on August 7, 2026, about the "Title Defender" System: 1) the reigning MSC champions will earn an automatic berth in the next MSC and will not need to go through the regional qualifier.
+This gives the MSC's region an additional slot in the main stage, 2) the runner-up of MSC shall be granted a wild card or equivalent entry for the next edition.
+However, should the runner-up qualify through the regional qualifiers, then the next-seeded team shall be given the continuity.

 Format

 Two teams from Mobile Legends: Bang Bang Professional Leagues (MPL) in different Southeast Asian countries are invited to MSC.
 For countries without MPL, local qualifiers are hosted.
-The tournaments start with a group stage where teams fight for the spot in the upper bracket through the best of 3 round robin.
-Teams winning the best of 3 in the group stage get the spot in the upper bracket.
+The tournaments start with a group stage where teams fight for the spot in the upper bracket through the best-of-three round robin.
+Teams winning the best-of-three in the group stage get the spot in the upper bracket.
 The other two teams compete on play-ins where the winning team gets to the lower bracket and the losing team is eliminated.
 After the group stage is the tournament proper.
-Losing teams from the upper bracket are demoted to the lower bracket while losing teams from the lower bracket are eliminated.
+Losing teams from the upper bracket are demoted to the lower bracket, while losing teams from the lower bracket are eliminated.
 One finalist will come from each bracket and compete in the Grand Finals.
-From 2017 to 2019, the Grand Finals are played in best of 5, but since the 2021 version, it is played in best of 7.
+From 2017 to 2019, the Grand Finals are played in best-of-five, but since the 2021 version, it is played in best-of-seven.